yvelikova/axway-open-docs/content/en/docs/apiportal_install/secure_harden_portal.md

 RewriteRule ^ - [R=415,L]
 ```

-## Whitelist only used HTTP methods
+## Allow requests from only used HTTP methods

-Another good practice is to reject requests of HTTP methods that are not actually being used, by returning `405 Method Not Allowed` in response.
-For example, the `TRACE` method has debugging purposes and if enabled in production, Cross-Site Tracing attacks may be observed.
-Similarly, but not exactly, `PUT` and `DELETE` might expose vulnerabilities to the file system.
+It is best practice to reject requests from HTTP methods that are not being used with the response `405 Method Not Allowed`.
+For example, allowing requests from the `TRACE` method might result in Cross-Site Tracing (XST) attacks.
+Similarly, allowing requests from `PUT` and `DELETE` methods might expose vulnerabilities to the file system.

 `GET` and `POST` requests are mandatory for API Portal.
-The HTTP methods your listed APIs support must also be enabled, so you can send requests to them from the Try It page.
+You must also allow requests from the HTTP methods your listed APIs support, so users can send requests to them from the Try It page.

-The following example allows only `GET`, `POST` and `PUT`:
+Add this configuration in your `.htaccess` or virtual host file.
+The following example allows only `GET`, `POST`, and `PUT` methods:

 ```
 # Disable TRACE method